-- 3.57 Local Authorities collect, store, process, share and dispose of a vast amount of information.
-The Council must meet its statutory responsibilities effectively and protect the personal information it holds throughout its life cycle and invest in security measures to ensure compliance with data and information security standards as outlined in the Digital Strategy 2015-2020. - 3.58 Following adoption of the Information Risk Management Policy in 2013 the Council has defined roles and responsibilities for information risk as: - The Senior Information Risk Owner (SIRO) has high level responsibility for controls relating to information security and the role is undertaken by the Head of Law & Regulation (independent of operational responsibilities); - Information Asset Owners (IAO's) must effectively manage the information assets that they own; - The Information Management team are the operational lead on information governance in conjunction with the IT Service; - The Information Governance Group provides a high level management overview of information governance; - The Council's Information Risk Register is maintained by the Information Management team to document and manage risks, reported annually.
+- 3.54 Local Authorities collect, store, process, share and dispose of a vast amount of information.
+The Council must meet its statutory responsibilities effectively and protect the personal information it holds throughout its life cycle and invest in security measures to ensure compliance with data and information security standards as outlined in the Digital Strategy 2015-2020. - 3.55 Following adoption of the Information Risk Management Policy in 2013 the Council has defined roles and responsibilities for information risk as: - The Senior Information Risk Owner (SIRO) has high level responsibility for controls relating to information security and the role is undertaken by the Head of Law & Regulation (independent of operational responsibilities): - Information Asset Owners (IAO's) must effectively manage the information assets that they own; - The Information Management team are the operational lead on information governance in conjunction with the IT Service; - The Information Governance Group provides a high level management overview of information governance; - The Council's Information Risk Register is maintained by the Information Management team to document and manage risks, reported annually. - 3.56 The Council is required to meet statutory obligations regarding the handling of data; the Digital Strategy incorporates an Information Risk Management Policy which outlines roles and responsibilities for information risk management.
+This ensures that the requirements of legislation, including the Data Protection Act 2018 (GDPR), Environmental Information Regulations 2004 and the Freedom of Information Act 2000 are met and that the risks around information are managed appropriately.
+The Information Risk Management Policy also formalised the requirement for an Annual Information Risk Report which was reviewed by Scrutiny Committee before being reported to the Cabinet Member for Community & Resources in February 2019.

-- 3.59 The Council is required to meet statutory obligations regarding the handling of data; the Digital Strategy incorporates an Information Risk Management Policy which outlines roles and responsibilities for information risk management.
-This ensures that the requirements of legislation, including the Data Protection Act 1998, Environmental Information Regulations 2004 and the Freedom of Information Act 2000 are met and that the risks around information are managed appropriately.
-The Information Risk Management Policy also formalised the requirement for an Annual Information Risk Report which was reviewed by Scrutiny Committee before being reported to the Cabinet Member for Community & Resources in November 2017. - 3.60 The Annual Information Risk Report provides an annual assessment of the Council's information governance arrangements and key risks, supported by an action plan.
-The highest level information risks are escalated in the Corporate Risk Register as appropriate. - 3.61 General Data Protection Regulation (GDPR) is regulation by which the European Parliament, the European Council and the European Commission intend to strengthen and unify data protection for individuals within the European Union.
+- 3.57 The Annual Information Risk Report provides an annual assessment of the Council's information governance arrangements and key risks, supported by an action plan.
+The highest level information risks are escalated in the Corporate Risk Register as appropriate. - 3.58 General Data Protection Regulation (GDPR) is regulation by which the European Parliament, the European Council and the European Commission intend to strengthen and unify data protection for individuals within the European Union.
 The GDPR came into force in the UK from 25 May 2018.
 The government has confirmed that the UK's decision to leave the EU will not affect the commencement of the GDPR.
-Many of the GDPR's main concepts and principles are much the same as those in the current Data Protection Act (DPA), so if the council complies properly with the existing DPA then most of its approach to compliance will remain valid under GDPR and is the starting point to build from.
-However, there are new elements and significant enhancements, so the council will have to do some things for the first time and some things differently.
+Many of the GDPR's main concepts and principles are much the same as those in the current Data Protection Act (DPA), so if the Council complies properly with the existing DPA then most of its approach to compliance will remain valid under GDPR and is the starting point to build from.